11 Easy Steps to Setting a Fall Table

 Adding this single white sunflower was a perfect choice.
 Here’s a link to some similar ones.

-I found some billowy green leaves to give a full look.
+I found some billowy green leaves to give it a full look.

-Tip: When you need something to cut wire stems of faux flowers, get these clippers.
-Here’s a link.
+Tip: Get clippers like this when you need something to cut wire stems off faux flowers.
+Here’s a link to a similar one.
 It’s so handy, plus it does the job quickly.

 Step 9: Layer pumpkins in the dough bowl.